Research Activation Solicitation

 Montana Space Grant Consortium Research Activation grants are for $5,000 to $15,000 and for one year.
 Requested funds must be accompanied by 1:1 cost share.
 See Budget Preparation Guide for details.
-Montana Space Grant Consortium will be able to accommodate start dates no earlier than May 1, 2020 and no later than September 1, 2020.Proposals should state the desired start date.
+Montana Space Grant Consortium will be able to accommodate start dates no earlier than May 1, 2022 and no later than September 1, 2022.Proposals should state the desired start date.

 All proposals are reviewed by the Montana Space Grant Proposal Evaluation Committee.
 This committee consists of un-conflicted Montana faculty members from around the state.
 The evaluation committee’s rankings are used together with Montana Space Grant Consortium overall budget constraints to determine which proposals may be funded.

 Montana Space Grant Consortium receives proposals from a wide variety of fields.
-As a result, the panel will be diverse in backgrounds and proposals should be aimed at a general audience, not an experts in the field.
+As a result, the panel will have diverse backgrounds and proposals should be aimed at a general audience.

 The panel will consider: